 Even though I didn’t start this journey to improve my health.
 I do in fact sleep better and rest more peacefully.
 My blood pressure has returned to normal and my cholesterol has lowered.
 I no longer have GERD and my esophageal H. Pylori has seemed to magically disappear (last test shows that it’s gone).
 I also seem to have alleviated symptoms generally associated with hypoglycemia (Diabetes tends to run in my family.)
 Granted, I have picked up my physical activity which could account for some of these positive changes.
 And yes, eating less meat can also provide many of the same benefits.
 I’m not a big fan of health arguments, but as some readers may be curious, I included that here as well.

-Well, this is only a few reasons why I become a vegan and why I will most likely stay the course.
+Well, this is only a few reasons why I became a vegan and why I will most likely stay the course.
 Thanks for reading.
 This is a running document and will be updated as newer thoughts come to me.

 Edutainment, Documentaries, and Films I recommend (search youtube): Lucent, Earthlings, Meet Your Meat, Okja, Food Inc, Forks Over Knives.
 I have found flaws in the docs I listed above; however, I still recommend them as I find them impactful and accurate in crucial areas.
 Type “vegan” on Amazon and Netflix.
 Plenty of Free Content.
 For my scholars and academics, please visit google scholar to research “vegan diet”.
 I think you will be quite stunned at the latest research.
 For other casual investigative readers, you may enjoy NutritionFacts.org as well.